Competition Cars - Privateer Teams

 Owner : Dan Viola (USA)

-Imported into the U.S.A. in July 1968 by Robin Seel, uniquely being flown over on Pan American Airlines by the American agents to display at the New York Motor Show before passing to its first owner Kris Harrison.
+Imported into the U.S.A. in July 1968 by Robin Seel this Competition GT spec car was uniquely being flown over with Pan American Airlines by the American agents to display at the New York Motor Show before passing to its first owner Kris Harrison.
 Paul Richards would race the car at the Lime Rock circuit in a Group 6 race in October and later the car would be raced by its owner and Bob Barrell at Watkins Glen in 1969.
 The car was then sold to help finance the emerging racing careers of two to be famous drivers, Giles Villeneuve and Keke Rosberg, whom Kris was sponsoring through his business at the time.
 The subsequent owner went on to race the car, before four owners later and having been raced in SCCA events, it now resides in New York State.